sunita1990/PasswordValidation/README.md

 For handling user defined exception for rules.

 ## Rules
+* **PasswordValidatorRule** - It is an interface contains validate method which is implemented by all rules classes.
-NullOrEmptyValidator - File for validating if password is not null or blank.
+* **NullOrEmptyValidator** - File for validating if password is not null or blank.
-LengthValidator - file for validating if password is larger than 8 or not.
+* **LengthValidator** - file for validating if password is larger than 8 or not.
-ContainsUpperCaseValidator - file for validating if password has atl east one upper case.
+* **ContainsUpperCaseValidator** - file for validating if password has atl east one upper case.
-ContainsLowerCaseValidator - file for validating if password has at least one lower case ContainsNumberValidator - file for validating if password contains at least one number.
+* **ContainsLowerCaseValidator** - file for validating if password has at least one lower case
+* **ContainsNumberValidator** - file for validating if password contains at least one number.

 ## Service
 contains method validate the password Validation Rules.

-## Validator
-It is an interface contains validate method which is implemented by all rules classes.